 Rio Carnival Sambadrome

-The Sambadrome is the stadium that the parade takes place in.
+The Sambadrome is the stadium that the parade takes place in, A complete guide to Rio Carnival would be amiss without it.
 This is a must as part of your carnival experience as it really shows the effort that goes into the preparation of the carnival and the true passion behind it.
-Tickets have to be bought for the parade and people can be put off going, as with an initial search, it seems that all tickets are super expensive.
+Tickets have to be bought for the parade and people can be put off going, as, with an initial search, it seems that all tickets are super expensive.
 It is true that some tickets are very expensive but it can be done for much less if you:

 a) Book in advance.